 Selection & Payment

 Recipients are selected and notified by September.
-The EducationMatters Selection Committee may also include the donor.
+The Selection Committee will include the donor and representatives from Calgary Foundation and EducationMatters.
 To claim the award, within twelve (12) months of notification of award, the recipient must be registered in an eligible program of post-secondary study in Canada of at least two years duration.

 In order to receive continued funding, award holders must maintain sufficient academic standing to continue in post-secondary based on a full-time course load (as determined by the institution) for the previous semester and provide proof of enrollment.
 An Official Transcript must accompany each subsequent semester Payment Activation Form which must be received no later than three (3) months after the beginning of the semester.